MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/template.md

 - You **must** have a space between the colon (:) and the value for a metadata element.
 - If an optional metadata element does not have a value, comment out the element with a # (do not leave it blank or use "na"); if you are adding a value to an element that was commnted out, be sure to remove the #.
 - Colons in a value (e.g., a title) break the metadata parser.
 In their place, use the HTML encoding of &#58; (e.g., "title: Azure Rights Management&#58; the basics | Azure RMS").
-- **title**: The title should end with a pipe (|) followed by the name of the service (e.g. see above).
+- **title**: This title will appear in search engine results.
+The title should end with a pipe (|) followed by the name of the service (e.g. see above).
 The title need not (and probably should not) be identical to the title in your H1 heading.
-- **author**, **manager**, **reviewer**: The author field should contain the **Github username** of the author, not their alias.
+It should be - **author**, **manager**, **reviewer**: The author field should contain the **Github username** of the author, not their alias.
 The "manager" and "reviewer" fields, on the other hand, should contain aliases. ms.reviewer specifies the name of the PM associated with the article or service.
 - **ms.assetid**: This is the GUID of the article from CAPS.
 When creating a new markdown file, get a GUID from [https://www.guidgenerator.com](https://www.guidgenerator.com).
 - **ms.prod**, **ms.service**, **ms.technology**, **ms.devlang**, **ms.topic**, **ms.tgt_pltfrm**: Possible values for these elements can be found [here](https://microsoft.sharepoint.com/teams/STBCSI/Insights/_layouts/15/WopiFrame.aspx?sourcedoc=%7b7A321BF1-0611-4184-84DA-A0E964C435FA%7d&file=WEDCS_MasterList_CSIValues.xlsx&action=default).